Timothy-Poole/PARALLEL_PROJECT/README.md

 seem far more accesible to programmers with lower levels of competancy and are just easier to access in general, which is not the case with pthreads.
 The final speedup achieved was approximately a x3 increase.
 This is a fairly good increase in speedup however I did expect that with more cores the speedup would have continued to increase further instead of stabilising after 3 cores.
 This however probably shows that

-2. Your source code (both before and after versions) together with instructions for compiling, running, hardware requirements and realistic input data sets.

 ---
 ## APPENDICE